wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 });
 ```

 If the received activation result also contains recovery data, then you should display that values to the user.
-To do that, please read [Getting Recovery Data](#getting-recovery-data) section of this document, which describes how to treat that sensitive information.
+To do that, please read the [Getting Recovery Data](#getting-recovery-data) section of this document, which describes how to treat that sensitive information.
 This is relevant for all types of activation you use.

 #### Additional Activation OTP

-If an [additional activation OTP](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Additional-Activation-OTP.md) is required to complete the activation, then use the following code to configure `PowerAuthActivation` object:
+If an [additional activation OTP](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Additional-Activation-OTP.md) is required to complete the activation, then use the following code to configure the `PowerAuthActivation` object:

 ```java
 String deviceName = "Petr's iPhone 7" // or UIDevice.current.name